demisto/content-docs/docs/integrations/code-conventions.md

 ## Unit Tests
-Every integration must have unit tests.
+Every integration command must be covered with a unit test.
+Unit tests should be documented using Given-When-Then.

 - Unit tests must be in a separate file, which should have the same name as the integration but be appended with `_test.py` for example `HelloWorld_test.py`
 - To mock http requests use [requests_mock](https://requests-mock.readthedocs.io/en/latest/).